10 Key Sustainability Challenges to Tackle

 Expanding access to clean and affordable energy, particularly in developing countries, and promoting energy efficiency is essential for sustainable development.

-To enable this, transitioning to renewable energy sources such as solar, wind, and hydro power, must continue to drive forward in 2025.
+To enable this, transitioning to renewable energy sources such as solar, wind, and hydro power, must continue to progress at pace.

 Promoting energy efficiency through building retrofits, appliance standards, and behavioural change can also help to reduce energy consumption and emissions.
 Costs are though often high, so government support in this field is key.